OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-14.md

 ## Matthew 14:4

-For John had been saying to him, “It is not lawful for you to have her.”
+For John had been telling him, “It is against the law for you to have her.”

 ## Matthew 14:5